ropensci/roweb3/content/champions/_index.md

 After training, Champions develop their project.
 Projects may involve**building a new package or going through the peer review process as an author or a reviewer**.
 As the concluding activity of the training, champions choose at least one of several outreach options to perform, which include giving a presentation, writing a blog post, or organizing a peer group in their community.
-Some of our cohorts are language and geogrphic region specific.
+Some of our cohorts are language and geographic region-specific.